Writing Excuses 8.3: Pets

 We called it “Pets” because it’s pithy, but what we’re really talking about here is how to give your story’s animals — horses, dogs, cats — a personality.
 Why is this important?
 Why might it be useful?
 What are the tropes and the common pitfalls?
 What is the difference between tortoise-shell, calico, and piebald?

 Whether you’re using animals as a sounding board, for raising the stakes, or as an early-warning system (or as all three) you’ll want to give this a listen.

-Writing Prompt: Write a human interacting with an alien, and the alien has a conspicuous companion animal who is critically important to the alien's life.
+Homework: Write a human interacting with an alien, and the alien has a conspicuous companion animal who is critically important to the alien’s life.

 Thing of the week: Making Money, by Terry Pratchett narrated by Stephen Briggs.